-- A 1 grade is a good audit with no concerns regarding the sufficiency and quality of audit evidence or the appropriateness of significant audit judgements the areas reviewed.
-Any concerns are very limited in their implications (both individually and collectively). - A 2 grade is an audit that requires limited improvements.
-There are only limited concerns regarding the sufficiency or quality of audit exidence or the appropriateness of significant audit judgements in the areas reviewed.
-Although there may be some concerns, their implications (both individually and collectively) are limited. - A 3 grade is an audii that requires improvements.
-There are some concerns, assessed as less than adjustrard, regarding the sufficiency or quality of audit evidence or the appropriateness of significant audi judgements in the areas reviewed.
+- A 1 grade is a good audit with no concerns regarding the sufficiency and quality of audit evidence or the appropriateness of significant audit judgements in the areas reviewed.
+Any concerns are very limited in their im - A 2 grade is an audit that requires limited improvements.
+There are only limited concerns regarding the sufficiency or quality of audit evidence or the appropriateness of significant audit judgements in the areas reviewed.
+Although there may be some concerns, their implications (both individually and collectively) are limited. - A 3 grade is an audit that requires improvements.
+There are some concerns, assessed as less than significant, regarding the sufficiency or quality of audit evidence or the appropriateness of significant audit judgements in the areas reviewed.
 Although there may be concerns, their implications (both individually and collectively) are less than significant. - A 4 grade is an audit that requires significant improvements.
 There are significant concerns regarding the sufficiency or quality of audit evidence or the appropriateness of significant audit judgements in the areas reviewed.
-There may be concerns in other areas, with implications that are individually or collectively significant:
+There may be concerns in other areas, with implications that are individually or collectively significant.

-3 A significant deficiency is a significant failure to meet the requirements of the arbical standards or IBQC 1; or, a parvasive failure to apply a firm's processes or procedure where there is more than a number likelihood that the deficiency could effect the firm's independence or the quality of audits performed by the firm.
+2 See Appendix for detailed description of ratings and grades s significant deficiency is a significant failure to meet the requirements of the ethical standards or ISCM 1; g_5 a pervasive failure to apply a mis processes or procedures where there is more than a remote likelihood that the deficiency could affect the firm's independence or the quali